awong234/CT_sim/readme.md

 #### Number of tasks to complete per cycle

 By default, `numTasks = cores`, so you're doing one task per core that you have.
-If you want to work your computer harder, you can set `numTasks = 2*cores`, or something greater than the amount of cores that you have reserved, so that there are more tasks going on at once.

 #### autoUpload